ig33kmor3/aws-eks-workshop/5-update-application-deployment/README.md

     kubectl apply -f 1-airports-deployment.yaml
     ```

-5. Validate deployment is healthy by viewing a total of 3 airport-data-* in Running status with recent AGE:
+5. Validate deployment is healthy by viewing a total of 3 airport-data-* that have status of "Running" and recent "Age":

     ```bash
     kubectl get pods